autorope/donkeycar/docs/guide/calibrate.md

 # Calibrate your Car

-The point of calibrating your car is to make it drive consitently with other vehicles.
-These instructions
+The point of calibrating your car is to make it drive consitently.

 ## How to adjust your car's settings.